vishal-chothe-patil/csv-report-generator/README.md

-# CSV Report Generator – Example Project 🎯📄
+# CSV Report Generator – Project  ⚙️📄

-This **Spring Boot** application is designed for managing **Customer** and **Loan** records with full CRUD operations. **Provides REST APIs to export loan data to CSV format using OpenCSV**.
+This **Spring Boot** application is designed for managing **Customer** and **Loan** records with full CRUD operations example. **Provides REST APIs to export loan data to CSV format using OpenCSV**.
 Built with Lombok, JPA, and MySQL for efficient data handling and reporting.

----

 ## What is CSV? 📘